docusign/sample-app-mygovernment-nodejs/README.md

 ### Install dependencies locally

-1. Download or clone this repository to your workstation in a new folder named **sample-app-mygovernment-nodejs**.
+1. Download or clone this repository to your workstation in a new folder named **sample-app-public-sector-nodejs**.
-2. Navigate to that folder: **`cd sample-app-mygovernment-nodejs`**
+2. Navigate to that folder: **`cd sample-app-government-nodejs`**
 3. Navigate to the **client** folder: **`cd client`**
 4. Install dependencies using the [npm](https://www.npmjs.com/) package manager: **`npm install`**
 5. Navigate to the **server** folder: **`cd ../server`**